docpitz/ttrrechner/README.md

 **myTTR-Rechner for Android**

-TTR-Calculator for Android to calc new the ttr-points for lose or win a game.
+The myTTR calculator is for calculating your future TTR points in table tennis.
-For players with a mytischtennis-login you can connect to mytischtennis.de
+For players with a myTTR-account you can get current or quarterly points from mytischtennis.de via the app.

 https://play.google.com/store/apps/details?id=de.ssp.ttr_rechner

-Enjoy!!
+Enjoy the app!!